 • wearing synthetic underwear.

-In addition to endogenous, thrush can be caused by exogenous causes - a drift from the outside.
-Infection in this case occurs in utero or after birth, in childhood or adulthood.
+In addition to endogenous ones, thrush can be caused by exogenous causes - importation from the outside.
+In this case, infection occurs in utero or after birth, in childhood or adulthood.

 Intrauterine infection with Candida fungi is possible in several cases: